 According to a survey by the platform 15Five, only 15% of employees are “very satisfied” with the quality of communication within their companies.
 This leaves plenty of room for improvement, and any way to signal that your company values communication will be noticed by truck drivers.

-The traditional method is that a candidate applies, you review their materials, schedule an interview, maybe touch base once or twice, and then the candidate only hears back once you’ve made a decision.
+The traditional method is that a candidate applies, you review their materials, and schedule an interview.
+Some companies may touch base once or twice, or at times, the candidate only hears back once you’ve made a decision.
 But most candidates want to hear how they did, whether good or bad.
-In a LinkedIn survey, 94% of respondents said they want to receive feedback on their interview.
-This one is tricky because it could easily be done the wrong way.
+In a LinkedIn survey, 94% of respondents said they want to receive feedback on their interviews.

 Employers are afraid of upsetting candidates or gaining a bad reputation such that they avoid giving feedback entirely.
-However, if done right, you can give candidates feedback on both positives and negatives, and still maintain or improve your company’s reputation.
+However, if done right, you can give candidates extremely beneficial feedback.
+Talk about both positives and negatives, and you can maintain or even improve your company’s reputation.

 4. Start Talking Numbers Early